Nicaraguan cigars: strength, richness and character

 Estelí – raw power

+Estelí produces intense, well-structured tobaccos.
+On tasting, you’ll find a bold opening, black pepper and notes of earth and leather, with an immediate presence on the palate.
 Two fine examples of cigars featuring these earthy, leathery and peppery notes are the Rocky Patel A.L.R Second Edition and My Father Cigars La Antiguedad.

-Jalapa – full-bodied and refined
+Jalapa – roundness and finesse

 Jalapa produces smoother, more aromatic tobaccos.
 The profile is milder, with sweet, cedar and sometimes honey notes, resulting in a rounder, more balanced smoke.
 These notes can be found in the Balmoral Dueto Ovación or the Izambar "IZ" Box-pressed.